carpentries-incubator/pangenomics/_episodes/05-manual_pangenome.md

 ## Explore functional annotation of gene families

-Now that we have our genes grouped together in gene families and that we have the functional annotation of each gene, let's check if the obtained families coincide with the functional annotations.
+Now that we have our genes grouped together in gene families and since we have the functional annotation of each gene, we can check if the obtained families coincide with the functional annotations.
+For this, we will go back to our Terminal to use Bash.

 The unique functional annotation that our mini genomes have are the following.